 - Pregnancy screening for early pregnancy complications

-- Down screening – diabetics and twins
+- 12 weeks scan / Down screening – diabetic mothers and twin pregnancies

 - Abnormality scanning

 For a full range of scans and procedures please contact the Pauline Gandel Women's Imaging Centre.

 Internal referrals only - all patients referred to the Women's Ultrasound for obstetric, gynaecological and genetics testing must have current Women's outpatient activity or be a current Women's inpatient.